makinacorpus/makina-states/doc/usage_docker/build_docker.rst

 Assuming that your makina-states installation copy is installed in **/srv/mastersalt**.

-Subdirectories are supported as well (for subrepos):
+Subdirectories are supported as well (for subrepos).

 Eg, for example, you will have to place your **stage3.sh** brewed copy override the **stage3** in the "**mycompany/project2** image in::

     /srv/mastersalt/makina-states/data/mycompany/project2/overrides/injected_volumes/bootstrap_scripts/stage3.sh